jdormit/open-read-later-js/readme.md

 }
 ```

-For the most, `ReadLaterList` object methods are self-explanatory.
+For the most part, `ReadLaterList` object methods are self-explanatory.
 It is important to note that the `addLink`, `updateLink`, and `removeLink` methods return a new `ReadLaterList` rather than mutating the existing one.
 This means they can be chained:

 ```javascript
 const myReadLaterList = newReadLaterList()